 BLM to host wild horse and burro event in Annville, Pennsylvania

-MILWAUKEE – The Bureau of Land Management is holding a wild horse and burro placement event August 20-21, offering approximately 60 excess animals gathered from western rangelands at the Shale Knoll Arena, 126 Sherks Church Road, Annville, Pennsylvania.
+MILWAUKEE – The Bureau of Land Management is holding a wild horse and burro placement event June 10-11, offering approximately 60 excess animals gathered from western rangelands at Shale Knoll Arena, 126 Sherk’s Church Road, Annville, Pennsylvania.

 The BLM’s Adoption Incentive Program was designed to help improve rangeland health in overpopulated herd management areas in the western states and to save taxpayer costs for animals held at off-range holding facilities.
-Through this program, qualified adopters are eligible to receive $500 within 60 days of adoption and $500 upon title issuance for an untrained wild horse or burro.
-The incentive is available for all untrained animals eligible for adoption with an adoption fee of $25 per animal.
+Through this program, qualified adopters are eligible to receive $1000 after one year of issuance of the certificate of title for an untrained wild horse or burro.
+The incentive is available for all untrained animals eligible for adoption with an adoption fee of $125 per animal.

 Animals that are over ten years old or younger animals who were unsuccessfully adopted out to new homes three times may be sold.
 BLM staff will be available to identify these animals to interested, qualified buyers.
 Purchasers will receive immediate ownership of the animals.